 Consider the structure of denial itself.
 To assert "the law of non-contradiction is false" requires distinguishing this assertion from its negation, thereby invoking the very principle being denied.
 The proposition collapses into incoherence at the moment of its utterance.

-Despite two millennia of philosophical investigation, we have barely begun to comprehend the full epistemological authority these laws possess.
+Despite two millennia of philosophical investigation, I believe we have barely begun to comprehend the full epistemological authority and value these laws possess.
 Thinkers across centuries have attempted to transcend them through narrative reframing, rhetorical sophistication, or dialectical paradox.
 Every such attempt has collapsed back into the structure it sought to escape, confirming rather than refuting logic's dominion.

 Throughout intellectual history, ambitious theoretical systems have constructed elaborate edifices of thought.
 When these systems fail to honor logic's certainty at their foundations, they build upon unstable ground.